Angels (Neon Genesis Evangelion): Bardiel

 Bardiel (バルディエル, Barudieru) has a nature similar to that of a fungus or a parasitic bacterium, which allows it to infiltrate the body of Eva-03 during its transport by air from the United States of America to Japan.
 After the contamination, a crack opens on the unit's back, inside which molten filaments similar to hyphae are visible.
 During its advance towards Tokyo-3, Bardiel fights against Eva-02 and Eva-00, making a white, irritant liquid drip inside the unit's body.
 Bardiel's attack mode does not belong to a single being, but to a colony of microscopic Angels.
 The Angel is defeated by Shinji Ikari's Eva-01, which is activated by a new piloting system named the Dummy System, which destroys the infected Evangelion.

 The fictional Angel's contamination of Unit 03 during its passage through a blanket of storm clouds is an allusion to its namesake Bardiel, the angel of hail and lightning.
 Writer Dennis Redmond interpreted the scream of the infected Eva-03 as a reference to Godzilla.
 Redmond also noted that Bardiel is framed against a setting sun reminiscent of the Japanese flag in the episode.
 According to him, this is "a dead ringer for John Woo's Hong Kong thrillers, and the conclusion will subtly quote Woo's trademark theme of warring brothers or battling doubles".
-Most of the scenes where Bardiel appears were produced by Production I.G, who also contributed to the animation of the fight against Iruel.
+Most of the scenes where Bardiel appears were produced by Production I.G, who also contributed to the animation of the fight against Ireul.
 Writer Virginie Nebbia compared Bardiel's role to Imit Ultraman from the Ultraman series, fake Ultramans controlled by Alien Zarab.
+During the battle against Bardiel-infected Eva-03, tentacles were also meant to emerge and infect Eva-00.
 In Rebuild of Evangelion, Bardiel is known as the ninth Angel.